What is visibility in business and what does it mean to truly be visible?

 But what does it really mean to be more visible in your business?
 And how can you do it in a way that works for you?

-In this post, you’ll learn what visibility means, why visibility is important in business, and how to find visibility strategies that work for you.
+In this post, you’ll learn what visibility means, why visibility is important in business, and what to do if being visible feels like a challenge.

-What it means to “be visible” in your business
+What “being visible” in your business really means

 When we start a business, it’s really easy to think that all we need to do is declare our business to family and friends, put up a website, and wait for leads to come in.